 Our team shall then prepare an audit plan on the basis of the information received and implement the same.
 On the basis of the plan, a critical analysis and comprehensive discussion is done on the existing IP Portfolio of the company and extensive timeline-based policy changes, transformations, and activities are charted out to ensure a steady and strong growth in the IP Portfolio of the Company.
 Our team then gathers information from relevant people, carry out investigations and analyze the findings.
 Finally, the audit report shall be filed.

 1. What is the purpose of an IP Audit?

-The purpose of IP audit is to uncover under-utilized IP assets, to identify any threats to a company’s bottom line and enable business strategists to devise informed strategies that will maintain and improve the company’s market share and brand equity.
+The purpose of an IP audit is to uncover under-utilized IP assets, to identify any threats to a company’s bottom line, and enable business strategists to devise informed strategies that will maintain and improve the company’s market share and brand equity.